Finding out what your audience thought of your event

 Response rates can be increased by making the survey smartphone-friendly, or providing tablet computers so that people can complete the survey at the event.

 If your event has an online registration process, you could collect some baseline data before people attend.
 For example, you could ask registrants to rate their knowledge on a particular topic, and compare the responses to those given after the event.

 Observations are subjective, but they can provide rich insight into your audience.
 They may include things like:

 Observations can be difficult to collect as you need to have at least one person whose job it is to observe attendees’ behaviour at the event.

-You may use ‘sneaky friends’ who go up and have a chat to people to find out what they are thinking (with thanks for this terminology to Carly Siebentritt from CSIRO).
+You may use ‘sneaky friends’ who go up and have a chat to people to find out what they are thinking (with thanks to Carly Siebentritt from CSIRO for this terminology).

 In order for observations to be most useful, they need to be collected systematically and rigorously.
 Otherwise they may not really tell you how the audience is responding to the event.